-Beaches are obviously the main asset of Koh Samui, and the reason why so many people visit the island each year.
-The most popular beaches in Samui – Chaweng, Lamai, Bophut, and Maenam – offer all that is required to spend a memorable holiday on this 228.7sqm piece of land jutting out of the turquoise waters of the Gulf of Thailand, but people who have an explorer’s spirit can still find small coves and strips of sand off the beaten track in Koh Samui.
+These secret beaches in Koh Samui are worth discovering for a different kind of coastal experience on the beautiful island.
+Beaches are the main asset of Koh Samui and often the reason why so many people visit the island each year.
+The most popular beaches in Samui – Chaweng, Lamai, Bophut, and Maenam – offer all that is required to spend a memorable holiday on this piece of land jutting out of the turquoise waters of the Gulf of Thailand.
+Even so, people who have an explorer’s spirit can still find small coves and strips of sand off the beaten track in Koh Samui.

 Just rent a motorbike and go explore the rich coast of the island to discover beaches you’ve never heard of before.
-The five ‘secret’ beaches introduced on this page are not that difficult to find; some of them even house accommodation choices and restaurants, and you may pass in front of them without knowing they are there.
+The ‘secret’ beaches introduced below are not that difficult to find – some of them even house accommodation choices and restaurants, and you may pass in front of them without knowing they are there.
 Check them out and try to visit them while you are in Samui: it’s highly rewarding exploring new places slightly out of the way.

 - Ang Thong Adventure Tour